IkeIsenhour/dotfiles/README.md

             |-- plugins
 ```

-You can consider the `nvim/` to be the top level of the true nvim directory.
+You can consider the `nvim/` directory of this repository to be the top level of the true nvim directory that should live in your home directory.
 That has two very important things in it: `init.lua` and `lua/`.
-The init file
-contains directions to everything nvim needs at startup.
+The init file contains directions to everything nvim needs at startup.
 The lua directory contain all things that the lua file is directing nvim towards.

 Inside the lua directory is `config` and `plugins`.
 Similar to the names, the config directory only contains base configuration of Nvim.
 More specifically,
 that means it does not include anything from a third-party.
 There is one exception to this, but I will mention that later on.
 The plugin directory, as the name suggests,